 Ford to cut 450 jobs at Canada plant on Flex, Lincoln MKT production halt

-Oct 28 (Reuters) - Ford Motor Co F.N will cut about 450 jobs at its Oakville assembly plant in Ontario, as the No. 2 U.S. carmaker discontinues production of the Ford Flex and Lincoln MKT, Canada's largest private-sector union Unifor said on Monday.
+Oct 28 (Reuters) - Ford Motor Co F.N will cut about 450 jobs at its Oakville assembly plant in Ontario, Canada as the No. 2 U.S. carmaker discontinues production of Ford Flex and Lincoln MKT crossovers, Canada's largest union in the private sector Unifor said on Monday.

 Ford's move to stop production of the crossovers comes as the company is expanding its truck and utility lineup and shedding passenger cars, except for its iconic Mustang sports car.